lucillablessing/mcfunction-assembler/README.md

 The syntax is almost identical to existing mcfunction syntax, so all syntax highlighting schemes will still work.
 Additionally, you can use the keywords `ex` and `fn` as aliases for `execute` and `function`.

 Instructions to the assembler are lines that begin with `##`.
 These are treated as comments by mcfunction syntax (as are all lines that begin with `#`).
-The instruction to be performed depends on the immediately following character. `##` followed by any other character not listed here is treated as a comment.
+The instruction to be performed depends on the immediately following character. `##` followed by any other character not listed here is ignored.

 * `##: <namespace>` = set the namespace for all following function declarations to `<namespace>` (mnemonic: `:` separates namespace from function name, as in `minecraft:foo`)
 * `##/ <path>` = set the parent directory for all following function declarations to `<path>` (mnemonic: `/` separates directories, as in `minecraft:foo/bar`)